Medical writers are catalysts in knowledge translation

 But Why?
 Why do I work as a medical writer?
 As I pondered this question I realised that I work as a medical writer because I really want to help people get their research findings ‘out there’.
 Out into the world where doctors, health practitioners and the general public have access to the evidence and can act on it.
 Out where valuable research can actually make a difference and change the way things are done.
 Where it can improve the health of people, improve safety and prevent illness.
 That is why.

-In the process of research translation, also called bench-to-bedside, it is steps 4 & 5 in the figure above that seem to be the sticking points: ‘telling others about results’ and ‘changing practice’.
+In the process of knowledge translation, also called bench-to-bedside or knowledge mobilisation, it is steps 4 & 5 in the figure above that seem to be the sticking points: ‘telling others about results’ and ‘changing practice’.
 Medical writers are key facilitators in bridging the evidence-practice gap.
 Medical writers help bridge this gap in multiple ways.
 We gather the evidence and communicate it to health practitioners.
 We speed up the process of a research finding turning into a news piece.

 In the words of Hillary Clinton: